by Grace Young

 Success meter (1-3): 3

 You start by making a well in the flour, then add the egg and water.
 With a fork, gradually incorporate the flour from the well into the liquid ingredients, being careful not to break the wall of the flour or the eggs & water will escape as they almost did here.
-(I used a pastry scrapper to hold the liquid in that was escaping from a crack in the levy!)
+(I used a pastry scrapper to help hold the liquid in that was escaping from a crack in the levee!)

 Take small portions of dough and run through a flat roller a few times till the pasta is smooth.